Where to Stay in Boston First Time: Best Areas & Neighborhoods

 Where not to stay in Boston?

 You should avoid Roxbury, Dorchester, and Mattapan because they have high crime rates.
-Downtown Boston is safe for tourists to book a stay.
+As with any city, staying aware of your surroundings and taking common-sense precautions will contribute to a safer experience.

-Once you know the best areas to stay in Boston, you need to book you accommodation and decide How many days in Boston is enough?
-Well, if this is your first visit, I recommend to spend at least 3 days in Boston which is enough to see highlight attractions, enjoy food and drinks, as well as get the sense of the local culture and history.
+For booking a hotel, I recommend spending at least 3 days in Boston, which is enough to see major attractions, enjoy food and drinks, as well as get a sense of the local culture and history.
 You can always come back next time and discover more!

 Leave a Comment